Ekenemike/Afrobeats_Analysis/README.md

 ## Data Collection Process

-To gather streaming data, we used Instant Data Scraper, a browser extension that automates data extraction from web pages.
+To gather streaming data, I used Instant Data Scraper, a browser extension that automates data extraction from web pages.
 The steps followed:

 1️⃣ Navigate to the Official Charts: Open the respective pages for Spotify, Apple Music, and YouTube charts.